BetzDrive/bldc-controller/docs/protocol_v2.md

 |--------------|------------------|-------------------------|----------------|----------|---------------|-----------------|-----|
 | **Size (bytes)** | 1 | 1 | 2 | 1 | 1 | n | 2 |

+Setting the board ID to `0` will broadcast the request.
+All connected boards will listen a broadcasted command and attempt to respond, so this should typically only be used with a single board connected.

 #### Response Message Format:

 |  | Sync Flag (`0xFF`) | Protocol Version (`0xFF`) | Message Length | Board ID | Errors | Payload | CRC* |